khusanov-m/rent-gate-api/README.md

 > PostgreSQL 16 or newer
 > Docker Desktop 4.26.1
+> Populate .env file with your own values (filename should be -> app.env)

 1. [install Go](https://go.dev/) (v1.21.4 at 01.01.2024)
 2. Open terminal at root folder and run: